Home

 If you have quilting designs—something other than straight lines—that need to be marked, I recommend the Bohin Mechanical Chalk Pencil in white.
 It uses ceramic chalk 'leads' to produce a nice, easy-to-see, fine line.

-The drawback with any type of chalk is the re-marking needed during the quilting process.
+Just be aware that some re-marking may be needed during the quilting process.
 My experience with this pencil has been that the marks are somewhat durable for machine quilting.

 I 'smush' the quilt under the arm of my sewing machine, and 're-smush' as needed during the quilting process and do need to re-mark from time to time...I like a nice solid line to quilt on.
 But this manipulation would at least mimic the hooping and re-hooping if you're working in a small or portable quilting hoop.